 After unit acceptance but prior to occupancy, a PHA representative will conduct a lease orientation with the family.
-The head of household or spouse is required to attend.
+The head of household and any household member 18 years or older or spouse is required to attend.

 Orientation Agenda

 When families attend the lease orientation, they will be provided with: